seabeya/tech-stack/go/README.md

   myVar := <-ch
   ```
 - Closing a channel:
   > Closing a channel is a way to signal to the receiving goroutine that it should stop waiting for values to be sent to it.
-It's important to close a channel when you're done sending values to avoid a deadlock.
+It's important to close a channel when you're done sending values to avoid a `deadlock`.
   ```go
   close(ch)
   ```